arungudelli/python.shiksha/content/en/tips/print-string-and-variable.md

 Other programming languages does it so easily ?

-What about python , does it support the same format ?
+What about Python , does it support the same format ?

 Most Probably.